System Complexity & Design: A World Apart

 Several factors drive these higher costs in commercial settings:

-- Labor intensity: Commercial jobs often require multiple technicians and longer timelines
+- Labor intensity: Commercial jobs often require multiple technicians and longer timelines, and are usually billed on a time-and-materials or bid-contract basis rather than flat-rate.

-- Code compliance: Additional permits, inspections, and specialized components add to the bill
+- Code compliance: Additional permits, inspections, backflow testing, and specialized components add to the bill.

-- Off-hours scheduling: Work often must happen outside business hours to avoid disrupting operations
+- Off-hours scheduling: Work often must happen outside business hours, pushing emergency rates 1.5 to 2 times higher than standard.

 Common Problems, Equipment & When to Hire Which Contractor